briansmith337/zulip/templates/zerver/help/emoji-and-emoticons.md

 ### Paste from another site

 Copying and pasting emoji from other sites generally works.
-Email us at support@zulipchat.com if you find a site where it doesn't!
+Email us at support@axxess.one if you find a site where it doesn't!

 ## Change your emoji set